 This contemporary Christmas wreath is created using birch twigs, Scots pine sprigs and the fluffy seedheads of old man’s beard (Clematis vitalba).
 You can then leave it as is, or add some finishing touches using silver baubles or bells, to catch the eye.

-Christmas wreath using miscanthus
+Brussels sprout Christmas wreath

 Traditional Christmas wreath

-David Hurrion explains out how to make a traditional Christmas wreath using evergreen plants from the garden like holly, ivy and conifer sprigs – you could even use small branches from the Christmas tree.
+David Hurrion explains out how to make a traditional Christmas wreath using evergreen plants from the garden like holly, English ivy and conifer sprigs – you could even use small branches from the Christmas tree.

 Pyracantha, ivy and crab apple Christmas wreath